btwalters/hxexp_benchmarks/README.md

 # cluster*.cif
 corresponds to the structural coordinates produced by the best scoring HADDOCK model.
 There are four files in each folder.
 # min*.cif
 corresponds to converged HX-ESP structural coordinates.
 There are at least five files for any convered state.
-Additional text is added for forward and reverse states observed in PAK-1:GNE8350.
 # us###ns*.cif
 corresponds to relaxed X-ray models as described in the main text.
 There are three files in each folder.